Nightwings (novella): Plot summary

 In a decadent and caste-based future, humanity is divided into guilds, each having a specific job to do.
 The members of some guilds appear to have undergone genetic engineering, for instance, the Fliers' ability to fly and the Watchers' ability to watch distant stars.

 The main character in the novella is a Watcher whose mission is to watch the skies with some sophisticated equipment and to inform the Defenders in the event of an alien invasion.
 Along with a young Flier girl and a Changeling (who belongs to no guild), he visits the old city of Roum (suspected previously to be called Rome), and becomes entangled in events including the possibility of invasion.

-Apart from Roum, a number of other great cities are mentioned including Jorslem (Jerusalem), Stambool (Istanbul), Marsay (Marseilles), Donsk (Gdańsk), Nayrub (Nairobi), Dijon, Palerm (Palermo) and Perris (Paris), but their greatness is relative, as they only have a few thousand inhabitants.
+Apart from Roum, a number of other great cities are mentioned including Jorslem (Jerusalem), Stambool (Istanbul), Marsay (Marseille), Donsk (Gdańsk), Nayrub (Nairobi), Dijon, Palerm (Palermo) and Perris (Paris), but their greatness is relative, as they only have a few thousand inhabitants.